Routine at-home and professional vet dental care is a key aspect of cats' and dogs' oral and overall health.

 We offer periodontal and oral surgery as well as dental extractions for dogs and cats.

-Just like your own annual checkup with your dentist, your cat or dog should come in to see us for a dental exam at least once each year.
+Just like your own annual checkup with your dentist, your cat or dog should come in to see us for a pet dental exam at least once each year.
 Pets who are more prone to developing dental health issues may need to visit us for routine checkups more often than that.

 Northwest Veterinary Clinic of Stanwood can assess, diagnose and treat dental health problems in cats and dogs.